 Insights Summary widget

-The Insights Summary widget provides a summary view of the ways HPE Consumption Analytics Portal has identified for you to save money.
+The Insights Summary widget provides a summary view of the ways HPE Consumption Analytics platform has identified for you to save money.
 The widget shows the number of insights triggered, organized by category as shown in the following image:

-If HPE Consumption Analytics Portal has identified more than $5,000 in potential savings, the bar at the top of the chart shows the amount you can save by resolving insights in the Alert state.
+If HPE Consumption Analytics platform has identified more than $5,000 in potential savings, the bar at the top of the chart shows the amount you can save by resolving insights in the Alert state.
 Otherwise, this bar shows the total number of insight alerts you have.
-The first three categories of insights correspond to the default insights included with HPE Consumption Analytics Portal.
+The first three categories of insights correspond to the default insights included with HPE Consumption Analytics platform.
 The last category shows the number of triggered insights configured by an administrator.
 Click a category to open a drill-down dialog box that shows detailed information for each of the insights in that category.

-Click an insight to see its data in the chart and table, as well as a description of the problem and a recommendation from HPE Consumption Analytics Portal.
+Click an insight to see its data in the chart and table, as well as a description of the problem and a recommendation from HPE Consumption Analytics platform.
 Use the drop-down field above the list of insights to show insights in a different category.
 For more information, see Working with charts and reports.

 When adding an Insights Summary widget to a page, you can configure its name.

 The Forecasting widget enables you to project the future of your cloud based on historical data.
 You can use these forecasts to plan how you want to manage your cloud, and to plan future budgets.
 The graph displays historical data in solid bars ahead of the forecasted data in light bars.
 Mouse over any bar to see details for the data it represents.